Authentication

 Token expiration

-To revoke a token at any time, go to Settings > API Tokens and delete it.
+To revoke any token, go to Settings → API Tokens and delete it.
+Pending requests using that token immediately start returning 401 Unauthorized.

 Security best practices